roura356a/csk/intl.en-US/Quick Start/Quick start.md

 1. Assign roles to your Alibaba Cloud account.
 For more information, see [ACK default roles](/intl.en-US/User Guide for Kubernetes Clusters/Authorization management/ACK default roles.md).

-    For more information about how to create a Resource Access Management \(RAM\) permission policy and assign role-based access control \(RBAC\) roles to a RAM user, see [Create a custom RAM policy](/intl.en-US/User Guide for Kubernetes Clusters/Authorization management/Create a custom RAM policy.md) and [Assign RBAC roles to a RAM user](/intl.en-US/User Guide for Kubernetes Clusters/Authorization management/Assign RBAC roles to a RAM user.md).
+    For more information about how to create a Resource Access Management \(RAM\) permission policy and assign role-based access control \(RBAC\) roles to a RAM user, see [Create a custom RAM policy](/intl.en-US/User Guide for Kubernetes Clusters/Authorization management/Create a custom RAM policy.md) and [Assign RBAC roles to RAM users](/intl.en-US/User Guide for Kubernetes Clusters/Authorization management/Assign RBAC roles to a RAM user.md).

 2. Create a standard managed Kubernetes cluster.
 For more information, see [Create a managed Kubernetes cluster](/intl.en-US/User Guide for Kubernetes Clusters/Cluster/Create Kubernetes clusters/Create a managed Kubernetes cluster.md).